 The activities of the Pension Fund focused on maintaining the safety and wellbeing of staff and scheme members and maintaining operational effectiveness, in particular ensuring that pensions continued to be paid, that cashflow is managed, and that calls to place planned investments could be made.

-Throughout the year the Pension Fund's staff worked remotely with a minimal presence being required in the office for business-critical functions that could not be done from home, for example dealing with physical post received.
+business-critical functions that could not be done from home, for example dealing with physical post received.